 Making training available on demand can help your best staff to access learning at their convenience in order to develop their knowledge and upskill themselves.
 Improving abilities in areas such as customer service can deliver business benefits in terms of reducing both staff and customer attrition.
 However, some organisations are appreciating the benefits of nurturing softer skills to deliver results less tangible in the short term, but equally powerful.

 Sky is an example of a corporation that has embedded learning, including elearning at the heart of its agenda, helping to fuel its impressive growth.
 Since his appointment as CEO in 2007, Jeremy Darroch has overseen Sky’s growth to 20 million customers in across the UK, Italy, Germany, Ireland and Austria.
 Throughout his tenure, he has focused on identifying and nurturing the company’s best talent.

-This growing focus on a learner-led approach to knowledge and skills development has given rise to the Learning Experience Platform or LXP, where the employer acts as curator, as well as creator of elearning content.
+This growing focus on a learner-led approach to knowledge and skills development has given rise to the Learning Experience Platform or LXP, where the employer acts as curator, as well as the creator of elearning content.

 Materials can be pieced together from a wide range of sources and much of it can be led by potential employee interests, as well as needs.
 Creating an experience in this way can help to make online learning a habit where staff go to develop themselves as well-rounded human beings, as well as improving their skills for their current or next role.